Yoga Blog

 Yoga Poses

-8 Yoga Props That Transform Your Yin Practice
+8 Yoga Props That Support Your Yin Practice

 Most yoga props are marketed like accessories, but in yin practice, they’re the foundation of the entire method.